Insights & Trends CX Contact Center

 Contact center operation metrics

-Here, we’ll dive into KPIs and metrics specific to contact center operations as a whole so you can analyze your business performance from a big-picture point of view.
+Here, we’ll dive into KPIs and metrics for contact center operations as a whole so that you can analyze your business performance from a big-picture perspective.

 Call arrival rate tracks the volume of incoming calls over a specific period, making it a key metric for understanding demand patterns and peak times.
-It also allows managers to optimize staffing and resource allocation so enough agents are available during high-traffic times.
+It also allows managers to optimize staffing and resource allocation to make it more likely that enough agents are available during high-traffic periods.

 A mismatch between call arrival rate and staffing generally leads to long wait times and a drop in customer satisfaction.